phe-sto/enthic/README.rst

 files of the account declaration of all french societies.
 The overall project is meant to be low-code and open source.
 Aim to provide ethical indicators on companies.
 Information media is a MySQL database, CSV files, web visualisation and a swagger API.
-Score and indicators are calculated by batch using fancy libraries.
+Score and indicators are calculated by batch, sql and why not using fancy libraries.
+Help in data treatment to improve scoring would be appreciated.
 Scoring, AI, data scrapping for segmentation.
 Shell and python are to launch be from their corresponding directory ``./sh`` and ``./py``.